murb ♥︎ ruby

 When to use...

-An article, posted 7 months ago filed in ruby.
+An article, posted about one year ago filed in ruby.

 I've got some opinions about certain ways of setting up more advanced (mostly Rails) applications.
 These might be short 'posts' which I might return to later.
 Let's see how it goes :)